A-Z of gender identity

 This is a term that is used to describe someone who has medically or surgically transitioned from one sex to another.
 Some people find this term offensive, due its medical history.
 Furthermore, after medically transitioning, many people cease to identify as transexual or transgender, and simply identify as a woman or a man.
 It’s best to avoid this term, unless you meet someone who uses it to describe themselves.

-A person who was assigned a female sex at birth, who now identifies as a man.
+A person who was assigned female at birth, who identifies as a boy or man.

-A person who was assigned a male sex at birth, who now identifies as a woman.
+A person who was assigned male at birth, who identifies as a girl or woman.